You are here : Visit England > Cornwall > Polzeath

 There are lovely views from Pentire Head, the rocky outcrop that projects into the sea just north of Polzeath, while more enthusiastic hikers will want to follow the coast path (either direction) for more stunning coastal views.

-Polzeath map and places to visit
+Polzeath places to visit